-CHILD DEVELOPMENT
+4-H CHILD DEVELOPMENT

-- 1. All rules (pages 8-13) apply. - 2.
-Current COVID-19 guidelines given by the University of Illinois will be enforced during 4-H activities. - 3.
-Firmly attach exhibit tag in lower right hand corner of exhibit. - 4.
-There is no size restriction unless noted. - 5.
-Three State Fair Delegates may be selected from the (SF) classes.
-One State Fair Delegate may be selected from the (SFR) class.
+- 1. All rules (pages 9-13) apply. - 2.
+Firmly attach exhibit tag in lower right-hand corner of exhibit. - 3.
+There is no size restriction unless noted. - 4.
+Three State Fair Delegates may be selected from the following class: 50141.

-Child Development (SF)
+Child Development (SF 50141)

 Prepare a display that demonstrates the skills and knowledge you have gained studying child development.
-Topics might include, but are not limited to, selecting age appropriate toys and activities, explaining child behavior, or recognizing child safety concerns.
+Topics might include, but are not limited to, selecting age-appropriate toys and activities, explaining child behavior, or recognizing child safety concerns.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.

-Child Development Ready4Life Challenge (SFR)
+Child Development Ready4Life Challenge